Passenger vehicles driven for one year

 From the panels, DC power is directed to combiner boxes, and then to 18 SMA Sunny Highpower Peak 125kW inverters.
 AC power is routed to a switchboard and disconnect, before being sent to a We Energies-provided transformer.

 From Brownfield to Clean Energy

-ATI’s new solar field has the potential to power over 700 homes with clean energy.
+ATI’s new solar field has the potential to power approximately 350 homes with clean energy.
 On top of this, a hazardous site has been rejuvenated, and given a new purpose.